-Eating tropical fruits is not that eco-unfriendly
+Eating tropical fruits is not eco-unfriendly

 While we all know that trees will save the world, tree-grown foods need to gain the deserved eco-friendly reputation they should get!
 More fruits, more trees, right?
 But let’s elaborate on why a fruit diet (even if based on imported fruits) is highly likely more sustainable than a standard diet.